A for

 check the Introduction to Programming Course read more

-The syntax for the for
+The syntax of the for

 loop in JavaScript is as follows: